kqlambert/kql/README.md

-boilerplate
+My Boilerplate
 ===========

-Starting place for future projects
+My starting place for creating new projects